N S E W

 Transportation Management

-Transportation is the most visible supply chain cost — and the most commonly managed reactively.
 Freight typically represents 4–10% of revenue.
 A 10% reduction in transportation cost on a $50M company adds $200K–$500K directly to EBITDA.
-That is not incremental.
-That is strategic.
+That is not incremental improvement.
+That is strategic leverage that belongs in your board presentation.

 • Modal selection & network optimization